jcaudle/rspec-book/README.md

 rspec-book
 ==========

-Repo of code from The RSpec Book from the Pragmatic Programmers
+Personal repo of code from The RSpec Book from the Pragmatic Programmers.